-ESTATE® Dryer Warranty
+WHIRLPOOL[®] Dryer Warranty

-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP ® replacement parts and repair labor to correct defects in materials or workmanship.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP [●] replacement parts and repair labor to correct defects in materials or workmanship.
 Service must be provided by an authorized Whirlpool SM service company.
-WHIRLPOOL WILL NOT P AY FOR 4.
-Replace owner access B. Repairs when your dryer C. Pickup and delivery.
-Your e your dryer. or correct house wiring or plumbing. ible light bulbs. is used in other than normal, single-family household use. r dryer is designed to be repaired in the home. used by accident, misuse, fire, flood, acts of God or use of products E. Repairs to parts or syste ms caused by unauthorized modifications made to the appliance.
+WHIRLPOOL WILL NOT PAY FO DR A. Service calls to: 1.
+Correct the installation of yo - Instruct you how to use your - Replace house fuses or corr rect house wiring or plumbing.
+Replace light bulbs.
+B. Repairs when your dryer is use d in other than normal, single-family household use.
+C. Pickup and delivery.
+Your drye r is designed to be repaired in the home. by accident, misuse, fire, flood, acts of God or use of products E. Repairs to parts or systems can used by unauthorized modifications made to the appliance.

-WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
+WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUEN-TIAL DAMAGES.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

-Outside the United States, a different warranty may apply.
+Outside the United States, a different warranty may also apply.
 For details, please contact your authorized Whirlpool distributor or military exchange.